optima-partners/data-recruitment-assessments/README.md

 ## Background

-Box Box Analytics is a fast-growing online video channel covering the Formula Apex championship.
+Box Box Analytics is a fast-growing YouTube channel covering the Formula Apex championship.
 The channel has grown quickly over the last three seasons and wants to put data at the centre of its content planning.
 They have engaged our consultancy to help them understand their performance data and build the foundations of an automated analytics capability.